ssyram/hax-dev/examples/README.md

 wellformed.
 It showcases array, vector and slices accesses, as well as loops (with loop invariants).

-For the Lean extracted code, we prove panic freedom, except for `chacha20_update` and the `hacspec_...` helpers.
+For the Lean extracted code, we prove panic freedom, except for the `hacspec_...` helpers.

 This edit and the proofs of panic freedom can be found in `lean_chacha20/proofs/lean/extraction/lean_chacha20_manual_edit.lean`.